Aimee Semple McPherson: Personal and religious views

-The Foursquare Church
+Foursquare Church

 McPherson published the weekly Foursquare Crusader.
 She began broadcasting on radio in the early 1920s.
 In April 1922, she became the first woman to preach a sermon wirelessly.
 With the opening of Foursquare Gospel-owned KFSG in 1924, she became the second woman granted a broadcast license by the Department of Commerce, which supervised broadcasting at the time.

 In October 1922, she explained her vision of "Foursquare Gospel" (or "Full Gospel") in a sermon in Oakland, California.
-This represents the 4 aspects of the ministry of Jesus Christ; Savior, Baptizer with the Holy Ghost, Healer and King.
+This represents the four aspects of the ministry of Jesus Christ: Savior, Baptizer with the Holy Ghost, Healer and King.

 McPherson racially integrated her tent meetings and church services.
-On one occasion, as a response to integration, Ku Klux Klan members were in attendance, but after the service, their hoods and robes were found on the ground nearby.
-She is also credited with helping Hispanic ministries in Los Angeles.
+On one occasion in 1924, as a response to integration, hundreds of Ku Klux Klan members were in attendance.
+McPherson told them a parable about Jesus appearing to a black man and telling him, he, too, had been refused admittance to an all-white church, and allegedly stared at them until they exited the temple.
+They returned without their hoods and robes, and after the service they were found on the ground nearby.
+Though she did maintain some level of support for white supremacists and KKK members, sharing the pulpit at Angelus Temple with some, she is also credited with helping Hispanic ministries in Los Angeles.

 McPherson caused concern among some Los Angeles churches.
-Though she shared many of their fundamentalist beliefs, her lavish sermons and faith-healing events, along with her status as a female divorcee, were unprecedented, and her style of dress was drawing emulators.
+Though she shared many of their fundamentalist beliefs, her lavish sermons and faith-healing events, along with her status as a female divorcee, were unprecedented, and her style of dress drew emulators.
 Her illustrated sermons attracted criticism from some clergy members for allegedly turning the Gospel message into mundane entertainment.
 Faith healing was considered to be unique to Apostolic times.
 Rival radio evangelist Robert P. Shuler published a pamphlet titled McPhersonism, in which he called her ministry "out of harmony with God's word."
 Debates such as the Bogard-McPherson debate in 1934 drew further attention to the controversy.

 The newly forming Assemblies of God denomination worked with her for a time, but it encouraged her to separate her church from established Protestant faiths.
 McPherson resisted trends to isolate her church as a denomination and continued her evangelical coalition-building.
 She was helped by the establishment of L.I.F.E.
-Bible College adjacent to the Temple, which was intended to train ministers so they would be able to share her new "Foursquare Gospel" both nationally and internationally.
+Bible College adjacent to the Temple, which was intended to train ministers so they could share her new "Foursquare Gospel" both nationally and internationally.
 Methodist minister Frank Thompson ran the college, teaching students the doctrines of John Wesley, while McPherson and others infused them with Pentecostal ideals.
 McPherson's efforts eventually led Pentecostals, who were previously on the periphery of Christianity, into mainstream American evangelicalism.